aviv82/aviv.github.io/planning/development-strategy.md

 - there is a cohesive design style on `index.html` and `portfolio.html`

-  - this will be developed as part of the nav bar on the `0-setup` branch
+  - this will be developed on `0-setup` branch

   - [ ] `html` use `stylesheet` to reference `style.css`